Stefano Maderno

 Mature Works

-One the few sculptures by Maderno outside of Italy is the small bronze statuette Hercules and Antaeus (c.
-1622–25, Cincinnati Museum of Art).
+One the few sculptures by Maderno outside of Italy is the small bronze statuette Hercules and Antaeus (1622–25, Cincinnati Museum of Art).
 In addition there are a number of terracotta works by Maderno in the Hermitage, St Petersburg, deriving from the Venetian collection of Abate Filippo Farsetti which sold them to Tsar Paul I and Tsar Alexander I of Russia 1800-05.
-The Hermitage terracottas include copies of the Laocoon, and the Farnese Hercules.
+The Hermitage terracottas include copies of Laocoon and His Sons, and the Farnese Hercules.

 Last Years